gabrielhtg/pg-C/README.md

 # Playground C

-This is a repository to store my (non project) programs.
+This is a repository to store my (non project) programs for C programming language.
 Feel Free to try it. :laughing:

 ## <b>About Me</b>